 The participants of the WUF10 represented all types of partners such as national governments, academia/research, local and regional government, private sector, civil society organization, UN, media, inter-governmental organizations, foundations, parliaments, individuals, and volunteers mobilized by the host.
-The prevailing number of participants represented the Local national authorities (15.19%), followed by academia/research agencies were presented at 4.61% at the WUF10.
+The prevailing number of participants represented the Local and Regional Government (24.6%), individuals (15,39%), and national authorities (15.19%), followed by academia/research (10.41%) and CSOs (8.07%).
+The least represented partners were parliamentarians (0.3%), foundations (1.29%), Inter-Governmental Organizations (2.21%) and media (2.8%).
+UN agencies were presented at 4.61% at the WUF10.

-49 ministers and 64 deputy ministers, close to 100 Mayors, and numerous vice-mayors.
-Along with Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, highlevel presence at WUF10 featured two heads of state and government respectively from Afghanistan and Fiji.
+WUF10 was also well attended by decision-makers, there were 49 ministers and 64 deputy ministers, close to 100 Mayors, and numerous vice-mayors.
+Along with Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, high-level presence at WUF10 featured two heads of state and government respectively from Afghanistan and Fiji.